 American Heart Association Development Coordinator in Southfield, Michigan

 Now is the time to join an organization that enables you to be a relentless force for a world of longer, healthier lives.
+Here at the American Heart Association, you matter and so does your career!

 We are currently hiring for a Development Coordinator in our Southfield office.
-The Coordinator will provide advanced administrative support to to 6-7 professional fundraising and community health staff, coordinate the logistics of events, as well as organize volunteers.
+The Coordinator will provide advanced administrative support to 6-7 professional fundraising and community health staff, coordinate the logistics of events, as well as organize volunteers.

 This is a full-time position with a 37.5 hour work week.
 Competitive salary is offered.